ArceLopera/PHPRefresher/docs/Moodle/phpMoodleServices.md

 - Use **Moodle’s web service test client** (available in **Site administration > Server > Web services > Manage services**) to manually test the functions.

-For debugging:
-- Enable debugging in **Site administration > Development > Debugging** to log errors.
-- Use breakpoints in your IDE to inspect function behavior.

----

-### Conclusion

-Developing external web services in Moodle is a powerful way to extend the platform’s functionality and integrate it with third-party systems.
-It involves defining and registering functions, managing access control, and ensuring security through tokens and capability checks.
-By following the steps outlined above, you can create custom web services that allow Moodle to interact with external applications in a secure and maintainable manner.